OneMadGypsy/SimPIL-Font/README.md

 The absolute very first time you ever import `simpilfont`, it will create a `./dat/` directory and put a database in it.
 It also creates a `./dat/fonts/` directory.
 Copy fonts to `./dat/fonts/`, and on the next run of `Font()`, they will be found and registered in the database.
 If you intend to go this route, you never have to use the `fontdirs` argument.

-font requests have the signature `"family size face"` ex: `"Verdana 16 bold italic"`.
-A full font request will include all of these parts, including `"regular"` when you do not want a modified face.
+A font request has the signature `"family size face"` ex: `"Verdana 16 bold italic"`.
+A full font request will include all of these parts.
 Let's look at what can happen when you don't consider this.

 ```python3
 import simpilfont as font